DataDog/kics/documentation/rules/terraform/azure/function_app_not_using_latest_tls_encryption_version.md

 }
 ```

-the application becomes susceptible to known TLS vulnerabilities and exploits.
-Setting `min_tls_version` to at least `1.2`, as in
+To mitigate these risks and enforce stronger secure connections with clients, set `min_tls_version` to at least `1.2`, as shown here:

 ```
 site_config {